 Legends of the Bermuda Triangle

 The legendary Bermuda Triangle is a place where both ships and planes have disappeared with no sign of ever being found again.
 Some believe there is a mystery in this area that we have yet to discover, others believe it is all nonsense.
 The Bermuda Triangle gets its name due to the triangular area it covers.
 One point begins at the very tip of the coast of Florida and reaches across covering the entire Caribbean Islands, as well as the Bahamas in a triangular fashion.
 The second tip touches Puerto Rico and the third touches Bermuda.
 This area is so feared that some even refer to it as the "devil's triangle."

 Probably the most outlandish, but most widely believed reason for these strange disappearances is because they believe that the Bermuda Triangle contains an entrance to another dimension.
 This belief was started due to sightings of peculiar swirling lights.
 This sighting is also often identified with a sound, and what is referred to as an "electronic fog" that causes electronic equipment to fail.

-Some dismiss the other dimension theory, and believe that there is contact with aliens through this area.
-A few people who were lost at sea or plane in this area then were found shared stories of aliens or alien experiences.
+Some dismiss the other dimension theory and believe that there is contact with aliens through this area.
+A few people who were lost at sea or plane in this area shared stories of aliens or alien experiences.
 They would claim they were told they had entered a parallel universe, which actually pulls both theories together into one possibility of belief.

 A third belief that is similar to the first one is a portal that allows time travel.
 They believe that something that is happening in this area is called slipstreaming.
 Even Einstein, who was not a dummy, believed that time travel was a possibility through this method.
 Although whether he had ever heard of the triangle or not is unknown.